netdata/netdata/database/engine/README.md

 ```

 The above values are the default and minimum values for Page Cache size and DB engine disk space quota.
 Both numbers are
-in **MiB**.
-All DB engine instances will allocate the configured resources separately.
+in **MiB**. **Each DB engine instance will allocate it's own page cache size and disk space**, thus for N instances, DBengine will need N * Resources.

 The `page cache size` option determines the amount of RAM in **MiB** that is dedicated to caching Netdata metric values
-themselves as far as queries are concerned.
+themselves, as far as queries are concerned.
 The total page cache size will be greater since data collection itself will
 consume additional memory as is described in the [Memory requirements](#memory-requirements) section.

 The `dbengine disk space` option determines the amount of disk space in **MiB** that is dedicated to storing Netdata
 metric values and all related metadata describing them.

+### DBengine storage capacity in Metrics

+Based on our testing, these default settings will retain about a day's worth of metrics when Netdata collects roughly 4,000 metrics every second.
+If you increase either page cache size or dbengine disk space, Netdata will retain even more historical metrics.

+**This number is per DB engine instance.**

+You can read more about increasing the DB engine's retention in this [tutorial](/docs/tutorials/longer-metrics-storage.md).

 ## Operation